We found some strange radio sources in a distant galaxy cluster. They're making us rethink what we thought we knew. - NewsBreak

 When clusters collide with each other, huge amounts of energy are put into the particles of the hot plasma, generating radio emission.
 And this emission comes in a variety of shapes and sizes.

-Then there are “fossil” radio sources.
-These are the radio leftovers from the death of a supermassive black hole at the centre of a radio galaxy.
+Then there are "fossil" radio sources.
+These are the radio leftovers from the death of a supermassive black hole at the center of a radio galaxy.

 When they're in action, black holes shoot huge jets of plasma far out beyond the galaxy itself.
 As they run out of fuel and shut off, the jets begin to dissipate.
 The remnants are what we detect as radio fossils.